ewdlop/Virus/README.md

 - **Bots/Botnets**: Networks of infected computers controlled remotely, often used to conduct large-scale attacks or distribute spam.

 - **Fileless Malware**: Malicious code that operates in memory rather than installing files, making it harder to detect and remove.

+- **BackDoors**:

 Understanding these malware types is crucial for implementing effective cybersecurity measures.